FKnottenbelt/LS_120/OOP_design/rules.md

 - hide data structures
   isolate knowledge of datastructures (seperate structure from meaning) you can use Struct to wrap a data structure away

+### 3b- Enforce singel responsibility everwhere
+- Extract extra responsibilities from methods
+  - seperate iteratation from the action that is being performed on each element.
+- Isolate extra responsibilities in classes
+  - either make a new class
+  - or isolate as much as possible
+  Do postpone a decision until you are absolutely forced to make it.
+Any decision you make in advance of an explicit requirement is just a guess.
+  Defer your decision, but preserve your ability to make a decision later.